-430. Africa and Slavery.
-(NW) (S) (WP)

-This course begins with an overview of how slavery has functioned in a variety of societies around the world through history, with the goal of cultivating a broad conceptual understanding of what we mean when we talk about slavery.
-We then narrow our gaze to Africa, concentrating on

-Hebouche

-how African conceptions of freedom and servitude contrasted with and, in an economic sense, complemented European notions.
-Our engagement with the Atlantic slave trade focuses on the African side, and draws on primary and secondary sources to explore African perspectives.
-We conclude the course with a look at arguments about what some scholars and activists argue is a resurgence of slavery in today's world.
-Students will write a significant research paper on some aspect of African slavery.
+Hebouche 430.
+Selected Studies in African History.
+(NW) (S) (WP) Readings and research in selected topics of the political, social, and cultural history of Africa.
+See relevant departmental offerings for prerequisites.
 Same as HIS 430.
-Anthony

-460. Race, Gender, and Class on Campus.
-(S)

-On college and university campuses across the country, intersecting social identity politics have come to the fore over the course of recent decades.
+Anthony 460.
+Race, Gender, and Class on Campus.
+(S) On college and university campuses across the country, intersecting social identity politics have come to the fore over the course of recent decades.
 This course will examine the socio-historical forces and contemporary dynamics that inform, challenge, support, and disrupt the establishment and cultivation of inclusive campus communities.
 Drawing from sociological literature on higher education, social mobility, race, gender, socioeconomic class, and social policy, students will critically analyze the complex issues germane to how American institutions of higher education operationalize ideas of "diversity" and "inclusion" in the 21st century.
 Same as SOC/WGS 460.
-Rondini

-467. Multi-Media Memoir.
-(A) (H)

-This course is an exploration of memoir through several media and genres-prose, poetry, performance art, photographs, film and theater.
+Rondini 467.
+Multi-Media Memoir.
+(A) (H) This course is an exploration of memoir through several media and genres-prose, poetry, performance art, photographs, film and theater.
 We also engage with the most recent "mnemonic theory," and our theoretical study takes form in essays that probe the curious genre of memoir-a genre that slips between literary and fact-based writing, between imaginary and nonfiction prose.
 The seminar provides a longer workshop or "studio" component in which you'll probe connections between assigned work and the writing of your own memories and experiences.
 Permission required.
 Same as AMS 467.
-Willard

-462. Toni Morrison.
-(H)

-This seminar will focus on Toni Morrison as a major African American and American writer.
+Willard 462.
+Toni Morrison.
+(H) This seminar will focus on Toni Morrison as a major African American and American writer.
 We will examine Morrison's oeuvre in both fiction and criticism, and explore how her aesthetics and vision, and her analyses of them, are informed by historical contexts and their racial, sexual, gendered, class, etc. impulses.
 Permission of the instructor required.
 Same as ENG/WGS 462.
-Bernard

-491. Directed Reading.
+Bernard 491.
+Directed Reading.